 Step 1: Carefully take down the Schlenk line from the lattice lab frame support and remove the tubing.
 It may be necessary to replace the tubing if it is too dirty to reuse.
 Alternatively, the tubing can be rinsed with water and acetone then dried in a warm oven, or simply recycled for another purpose.

-Step 2: Support the Schlenk line in an upright position using a clamp stand and fill the vacuum manifold with toluene (or EtOAc) to cover the top stopcock.
-This accounts for thermal expansion during the next heating step.
+Step 2: Support the Schlenk line in an upright position using a clamp stand and fill the vacuum manifold with warm toluene (or EtOAc) to cover the top stopcock.
+Due to safety concerns that have been raised, it is advised to avoid heating the solvent with a heatgun as the solvent vapors can easily be ignited leading to a fire.

-Step 3: Using a heatgun, locally heat the vacuum manifold at the greasy and heavily contaminated areas.
-The heat and bubbling should help to dissolve and dislodge stubborn material.
-Repeat this process as necessary, replacing the solvent if needed, and then discard the solvent in an appropriate waste container once cooled to room temperature.
+Step 3: Allow the vacuum manifold to soak in the warm solvent for 15-60 minutes.
+Repeat this process as necessary, replacing with fresh warm solvent if needed, and then discard the solvent in an appropriate waste container once cooled to room temperature.

 Step 4: The next step is to remove the grease from the stopcocks.
 This is best achieved using tissue paper soaked in a hydrocarbon solvent such as DCM, EtOAc or toluene.
 It may be necessary to use tweezers to manipulate the soaked tissue to remove the grease from inside the female joints of the stopcocks on the Schlenk line, and pipe cleaners to remove the grease from inside the bore of the stopcock.